 The benchmark is currently customized for the apparel and textile industry, i.e., fashion, sports, luxury, and home textiles brands, retailers, manufacturers, suppliers.

-We also encourage other organizations (non-profits and NGOs, academics, researchers, consultants, etc.) with an interest in biodiversity to register and help us shape and improve the program by “road testing” the survey and sharing feedback and suggestions during this initial beta phase.
+We also encourage other organizations (non-profits and NGOs, academics, researchers, consultants, etc.) with an interest in biodiversity to register and help us shape and improve the program by “road testing” the survey and sharing feedback and suggestions.

 All participants are invited to provide feedback in the last section of the benchmark survey